marioperdiguero/marioperdiguero/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... nothing for the moment
+- 🔭 I’m currently working on "Login-Register Panel"
 - 🌱 I’m currently learning Java and Mysql
 - 👯 I’m looking to collaborate on Java Projects
-- 🤔 I’m looking for help with ... nothing for the moment
+- 🤔 I’m looking for help with...
+Nothing for the moment
 - 💬 Ask me about errors in Java
 - 📫 How to reach me: marioperdiguero37@gmail.com